djcutch/OPNsense-Dashboard/configure.md

 ![OPNsense Syslog Target](https://i.nuuls.com/XQATf.png)

-\* Make sure to check the 'rfc5424' box in OPNsense Logging / targets==
+\* Make sure to check the 'rfc5424' box in OPNsense Logging / targets

 Add a description if you'd like, then click save.